A topic from the subject of Biochemistry in Chemistry.

 The understanding of biomolecular interactions has led to a wide range of applications in biotechnology, including:

-- Protein engineering: Biomolecules can be engineered to improve their stability and function.
+• Protein engineering: Biomolecules can be engineered to improve their stability, function, or specificity by altering their interactions.

-- Biosensors: Interactions between biomolecules can be used to design biosensors for detecting specific molecules.
+• Biosensors: Interactions between biomolecules can be used to design biosensors for detecting specific molecules, such as glucose in blood or pathogens in a sample.

 Experiment: Biomolecular Interactions